Everything You Need to Know About Tie Dying Your Hair

 Always Start with Healthy Hair

-A hair mask is another must for glossy locks.
+A hair mask is another must for glossy-looking locks.
 Look for a formula that’s rich in argan oil and panthenol – these are two of the best ingredients out there for your hair.
 You’ll find them both in the Hair Mask from Evalectric.

 When it comes to styling your hair, make sure that the products that you use are gentle enough for colored hair.
 Anything too harsh will cause all of that tie-dying work to fade faster than it should.
 Styling sprays are always good to have to hand – look into the Evalectric Hair Styling Spray if you need a new go-to.
-Hair serums can also make a huge difference, not only when styling, but also to the overall health of your hair.
+Hair serums can also make a huge difference, not only when styling, but also to the overall appearance of your hair.
 We’ve seen great results with the Hair Serum from Evalectric!

 Can You Tie-Dye Short Hair?